-Kelly has spent the past 10 years working with young girls, connecting self-esteem to community involvement, and global awareness issues.
+Kelly has spent the past 10 years working with young girls, connecting self-esteem to community involvement, and global activism.
 ThinkPeace Workshop for Girls provides her with the opportunity to use her education and interests to help teenage girls develop into culturally aware and globally sensitive, active participants in a world in need of peaceful solutions.

 Co- founder: Liz Overheul Curry

 Liz was raised in Central Illinois and studied Fine Art/Photography at Illinois State University.
 She has spent her adult life dedicated to seeing the world as beautiful and teaching peace.
 She incorporates her passion for the arts on a local level in community theatre productions with her children.

-Her passion for world travel, cultures, religions, and humanitarian causes has provided her with an education that reaches far beyond the academic!
+Her passion for world cultures, religions, and humanitarian causes has provided her with an education that reaches far beyond the academic!
 At ThinkPeace Workshop for girls, Liz shares her love of music, art, poetry and theatre.
 She directed ThinkPeace’s 2010 benefit play, Sadako and the Thousand Paper Cranes.
 At Camp 2013 she created thinkpeace’s first Beatnik Salon, where girls explored their responses and connection to being Emotional Creatures.
 Being greatly influenced by the 60s counterculture, Liz is particularly drawn to the words of John Lennon and his non-violent approach to peacebuilding.